rljacobson/mod2/doc/QuickStart.md

 - **Constant Symbols**: These are the simplest form of symbols, representing atomic values or entities that do not require arguments.
 Examples include numbers or strings.
 A symbol can also be any named item that stands alone without further decomposition, which you can think of as a function of arity zero, that is, a function that takes no arguments.
 - **Function Symbols**: These symbols represent operations or functions that take a specified number of arguments (their *arity*) and produce a term.
 Function symbols are used to construct more complex terms from simpler ones.
 The arity of a function symbol can be zero, in which case it is also considered a constant.

-We will use the terms “function symbol”, “function”, “operator symbol”, “operator”, and “operation” interchangeably.
+We will use the terms “function symbol,” “function,” “operator symbol,” “operator,” and “operation” interchangeably.

 ### Role in Terms